netsenior/CodeIgniter-Hulk-Template/README.md

 - application/hooks/HulkTemplate.php
 - application/views/template.php

-### 4. Customize Controller files
+### 4. Customize files

-In your Controller files customize the title and load the content view.
-It will be inserted into your template file before the page is displayed to the user.
+- Customize your template in application/views/template.php file

+- Customize specific title and content for each page in its controller, see below:

 ```php
 $this->title = 'About Us';